Homemade Peach Cobbler

 What is the fastest way to peel fresh peaches?

 If you are anything like me, you want to be able to enjoy that delicious dessert as quickly as possible.
 When the daunting task of peeling peaches is looming, I started hunting for an easier way… and I found it!
-If you place peaches in a large pot of boiling water for about 20 seconds, the skin will start to split.
-Next, take them out and place in a ice water bath to stop the cooking process.
+This awesome video shows how to score the bottom of the peach and then place them in a large pot of boiling water for about 20 seconds, the skin will start to split.
+Next, take them out and place them in a ice water bath to stop the cooking process.
 Then all you need is a paring knife to just peel it right off!

 How do you know when peach cobbler is done?